 Winfield City Mill was built in 1872 by C.A.
 Bliss & Co.
 The building was 40 x 30 feet and had two and one-half stories.
 It started with three runs of buhrstones, but later, two buhrs and three rolls were added.
 That year, a $10,000 school building was erected.

 Read’s Bank was started in 1872 by M.L.
 Read.
 As a private bank, it had no statement of resources but was known to have invested a capital of $75,000 and a surplus of $25,000.
-The bank building on Main Street, near Ninth Avenue, was erected in 1871-72 at a cost of $7,500.
-This was the first brick building in the county, and the brick used in it was the first manufactured, the brick-makers being imported for that purpose.
-Various improvements in vaults and fixtures increased the valuation of the building to a full $8,000.
+The bank building on Main Street, near Ninth Avenue, was erected in 1871-72 for $7,500.
+This was the first brick building in the county, and the brick used in it was the first manufactured, with brick-makers being imported for that purpose.
+Various improvements in vaults and fixtures increased the valuation of the building to a total of $8,000.

 The Cowley County Telegram was first issued at Tisdale on September 12, 1872, under the management of W.M.
 Allison.
 Five issues were circulated at Tisdale before the office was removed to Winfield.
 On January 1, 1873, Arthur H. Hane bought an interest in the paper but became dissatisfied with the business and sold it out on March 20 to A.B.
 Steinberger.
 He, in turn, wearied of the uphill work of frontier newspaper life and retired on July 3.
-Allison then ran the paper alone until 1873, when Bert Crapster bought an interest, and a daily edition was established.
-Two years later, Crapster sold out, and Charles C. Black, after a few weeks of partnerships with Allison, purchased the entire business.
+Allison ran the paper alone until 1873, when Bert Crapster bought an interest and established a daily edition.
+Two years later, Crapster sold out, and Charles C. Black purchased the entire business after a few weeks of partnerships with Allison.
 Extensive improvements were at once made; a fine stone building was erected, and one of the best offices in the state was procured.
-Winfield was, however, as yet too small for the support of a good daily paper, and on November 1, 1881, the Telegram vanished from the scene; the material was sold to A.B.
+Winfield was, however, too small to support a good daily paper, and on November 1, 1881, the Telegram vanished from the scene; the material was sold to A.B.
 Steinberger, who used it on the daily and weekly Courant.
 On July 10, 1882, the Telegram was revived on the ruins of the defunct Courant by Sam E. Davis and George Rembaugh.
 It is now a nicely printed Democratic weekly of forty-eight columns.

 The Christian Church was organized on the fourth Sunday of September 1872, with a membership of 31.
 P.F.
 Whittaker and Henry Hawkins were elected Elders.
 On the fourth Sunday of October, Reverend Erastus Lathrop began revival meetings, which lasted ten days and added 15 members to the society.
 The first pastor was Reverend Mr. Womack, who came in 1872.
-The early services were held in the Baptist Church, but in 1873, the society built a small church of its own at a cost of $1,000.
+The early services were held in the Baptist Church, but in 1873, the society built a small church for $1,000.
 A new church, measuring 36 x 54 feet and costing $2,500, was begun in December 1882.
 At that time, the church enrollment was 125.
 A flourishing Sunday school, organized in 1872, was attached to the church, had a membership of 75, and was in charge of T.R.
 Bryan.

 The Winfield Courier appeared on January 1, 1873, hearing the names of R. S. Waddell & Co. as publishers.
 Waddell was manager, and J. C. Little, local editor.
 On March 27 of the same year, the office changed hands: James Kelly, now of the Sumner County Wellingtonian, becoming editor, and Vinnie B. Beckett, local.
 This arrangement lasted until July 1, 1875, when Wirt W. Walton took the local page.
 On November 11 of the same year, Kelly sold out to E. C. Manning.
 On August 16, 1877, the office was sold to D. A. Millington and A. B. Lemon, who took the editorial and local pages, respectively.
 January 1879 saw the last change, which placed the paper in the hands of the Courier Company and, while retaining Mr. Millington, gave the local page to Edward P. Greer, who still holds it.
 The Courier office was one of the most complete in the southern part of the State, having a large variety of types and, besides the usual supply of job presses, a large power press for newspaper and poster work.
 The paper is a nine-column folio of excellent makeup and is a worthy exponent of the county and city.

 The Presbyterian Church was organized on January 19, 1873, by Reverend A.R.
 Naylor of the Home Missionary Society.
-It had no regular pastor but was assigned to Mr. Naylor, who had come to the state in the hope of regaining his health.
+It had no regular pastor but was assigned to Mr. Naylor, who had come to the state hoping to regain his health.
 However, by May 23, he found the work too arduous, and with Mr. Naylor retiring, the church was without a pastor until July, when Reverend J.E.
 Platter arrived.
 At that time, the society consisted of seven charter members, but 22 others who had been church members in other places but had never formally lost membership were placed upon the rolls.
 John P. McMullen and William Greenlee were elected Ruling Elders, and the church was put in working order.
-The work of the organization had been conducted, and the first separate services were held in the Hudson building, used as a carriage paint shop.
+The organization’s work was conducted, and the first separate services were held in the Hudson building, which was used as a carriage paint shop.
 This was fitted up with chairs and rejected school benches.
 From this place, the society moved to the courthouse, where services were held until the church building was ready for occupancy.
 This was on September 23, 1877.
 The church had been in the building for some time, the basement being first finished and used not only for devotional purposes but also by a part of the city school.
 As completed, the structure is well worthy of any city.
 It is made of brick, has a stone basement, has a seating capacity of 400, and costs $8,000.
 A Sabbath school was established in September 1877, under the supervision of the pastor, with an attendance of 100.
 In 1882, it was in charge of Mr. T. B. Myers and had an average attendance of 200.

-On February 22, 1873, Winfield was incorporated as a third-class city.
-On March 7, the first city election took place and resulted as follows: W. H. H. Maris, Mayor; J. W. Curns, Clerk; A. A. Jackson, Police Judge; M. L. Robinson, Treasurer; C. W. Richmond, Marshal; J. M. Alexander, Attorney.
-The Council consisted of O. F. Boyle, C. A. Bliss, J. D. Cochran, H. S. Silver and S. C. Smith.
+Winfield was incorporated as a third-class city on February 22, 1873.
+On March 7, the first city election took place, and the results were as follows: W. H. H. Maris, Mayor; J. W. Curns, Clerk; A. A. Jackson, Police Judge; M. L. Robinson, Treasurer; C. W. Richmond, Marshal; and J. M. Alexander, Attorney.
+The Council consisted of O. F. Boyle, C. A. Bliss, J. D. Cochran, H. S. Silver, and S. C. Smith.

 In 1878, a long wooden building in the northwest corner of the First Ward school block was built to accommodate the primary school department and ease the overflowing main building.
-Before this, for two years, the basement of the Presbyterian Church and other buildings that could be rented had been in use.
-After the city’s division into wards, the old school building was entirely remodeled and formed the north wing of the First Ward school.
-This building cost $6,000 and is one of the most luxurious to be found in the state.
+Before this, the basement of the Presbyterian Church and other buildings that could be rented had been in use for two years.
+After the city’s division into wards, the old school building was entirely remodeled, and the north wing of the First Ward school was formed.
+This building cost $6,000 and is one of the most luxurious in the state.
 It was made of limestone found near the city and has four rooms.
 The teachers in this ward were E. T. Trimble, Principal, Mrs. E. T. Trimble, Miss S. J. Clute, Miss Mattle Gibson, Miss Alice E. Dickie, Miss T. E. Goldsmith, and Miss Rose Rounds.
 The primary department is taught by Mrs. W. B. Caton and Miss Mary Bryant in the long wooden building.

-The only machine shop In the city was that of Clark & Abbott.
+The only machine shop in the city was Clark & Abbott.
 It was started in 1878 by S. Clark.
 It was fitted with a lathe, planer drill, and all tools necessary for ordinary manufacturing or repair work.
 All the shafting for the roller was made here.
 The shop was valued at $3,000.

 The post office was moved to the rear of the Telegram building in 1878 and served a year later as the starting point of the fire that swept the corner of the block.
-The post office then moved to T.K.
-Johnson’s, then back to the first position, whence it was moved again, occupying several places on Ninth Avenue.
+It then moved to T.K.
+Johnson’s and then back to the first position, where it was moved again, occupying several places on Ninth Avenue.

-Winfield became a city of the second class in 1879, and It was then divided into two wards, the First taking in all east of Main Street and the Second all West of that line.
-The population was then in excess of 2,000.
+Winfield became a city of the second class in 1879.
+It was then divided into two wards, the First covering all east of Main Street and the Second covering all West of that line.
+The population was then more than 2,000.

 The first telegraph arrived in Winfield on September 25, 1879.
 Five days later, the first train reached Winfield on September 30, 1879.
 On that day, 4,000 people arrived on two trains from Wichita.
 A parade was held from the depot to the fairgrounds.
 Attendees cheered their favorite baseball team as Wichita played Winfield.
 Winfield won the game, and afterward, a ball was held at Manning’s Opera House.
 Eventually, a total of five railroads passed through Winfield.